RachelFreedman/causality/README.md

-# A Study of Causal Confusion in Preference-Based Reward Learning
+# Causal Confusion and Reward Misidentification in Preference-Based Reward Learning
-Jeremy Tien, Jerry Zhi-Yang He, Zackory Erickson, Anca D. Dragan, and Daniel Brown
+Jeremy Tien, Jerry Zhi-Yang He, Zackory Erickson, Anca D. Dragan, and Daniel S. Brown

-This repository contains the code and data for the **Reacher** preference learning benchmark proposed in the paper.
+This repository contains the code and data for the **Reacher**, **Half Cheetah**, and **Lunar Lander** preference learning environments used in the paper.

 See the [project website](https://sites.google.com/view/causal-reward-confusion) for supplemental results and videos.
 ***